AkshayS21/Navigation-Project-with-DQN/README.md

 ### About the environment:

-For this project, I trained an agent to collect learn navigation in a Unity-ML type environment.
+For this project, I trained an agent to learn navigation in a Unity-ML type environment.
 Specifically, the trained agent will navigate (and collect bananas!) in a large, square world to maximize its rewards.

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.